JustForFun29/K-means-on-Iris-Data-Shiny/README.md

 ## Motivation:
-1.What data you collected?:
+1. What data you collected?:
-I used iris dataset https://archive.ics.uci.edu/ml/datasets/Iris 2.Why this topic is interesting or important to you?
+I used iris dataset https://archive.ics.uci.edu/ml/datasets/Iris
+2. Why this topic is interesting or important to you?
 Because iris dataset is very simple, most common and convinient for k-means clustering.
-3.How did you analyze the data?
+3. How did you analyze the data?
-There is no need of data preprocessing, information about classes I got from the official website 4.What did you find in the data?
+There is no need of data preprocessing, information about classes I got from the official website
+4. What did you find in the data?
 The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.